The Forestry Act

 5. Moving, destroying or damaging signs placed in the forest by another party.

-2. Failure of the forest owner or party of interest to comply with the government agency’s order to complete reforestation and necessary conservation measures within the assigned period according to Article 21;
+2. Failure of the forest owner or interested party to comply with the government agency’s order to complete reforestation and necessary conservation measures within the assigned period in accordance with Article 21;

 3. Failure of the forest owner to take actions necessary for elimination or prevention as stipulated by Article 38;